View All Webcasts

 Service Details & Music Lists

-Choral services for Hilary Term have now finished.
-The first Evensong of Trinity Term will be on Friday 19 April at 6.15pm.
-Full details of the music list will be posted nearer the start of term.
+Choral services for Trinity Term begin on Friday 19 April at 6.15pm.
+Full details of the music list will be posted tomorrow.

 Find out more